adamscao/whatsappbot/config/MODELS_CONFIG.md

 3. The configuration is loaded at startup - runtime changes are not supported
 4. Invalid JSON syntax will prevent the bot from starting
 5. Make sure to keep a backup of your `models.json` before making changes
+6. The `enabled` field is optional and defaults to `true` if not specified
+7. Disabled models are completely hidden from users and cannot be selected

 ## Testing Configuration